openstf/minirev/README.md

 # minirev

+# Warning

+This repository was superseded by https://github.com/DeviceFarmer/minirev

 Minirev is a minimal reverse port forwarding implementation for Android.
 It works without root when run via [ADB](http://developer.android.com/tools/help/adb.html) and should work on pretty much any SDK level.

 ## Building